An Oklahoma man died Friday after the pickup he was driving left the highway and hit a tree.

 When someone is injured in an accident in Oklahoma, it is important to gather information about what happens next.

 Being injured in a serious accident is always a shocking and scary experience, and dealing with the aftermath is exhausting and stressful.
 Accident victims are forced to deal with hospitalization, medical treatments, missed work, and lost income, often while trying to manage pain and disability from their injuries.
 And then the insurance adjusters start circling.
 Find out more about accidents and what issues an injured person needs to be aware of by going to this link.

 Most recent accident reports

-A fatal crash occurred Wednesday in McCurtain County, the Oklahoma Highway Patrol reports.
+A Muldrow woman riding on a motorcycle died in a crash Tuesday in Sequoyah County, the Oklahoma Highway Patrol reports.

 Peggy Sue Taylor, 63, died in the wreck about 7:40 p.m. on U.S. 59, about 3 miles south of Sallisaw.

 An Iowa woman died after an accident in Craig County, the Oklahoma Highway Patrol reported.

 A man died early Tuesday after being struck by an unidentified pickup, police said.

 Authorities say three people were killed and another was injured in a two-car crash in southern Oklahoma near the Texas border.